puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-security-windows-information-protection.md

 - Additional data protection for existing line-of-business apps without a need to update the apps.
 - The ability to remote wipe corporate data from Intune Mobile Device Management (MDM) enrolled devices while leaving personal data unaffected.
 - Audit reports for tracking issues and remedial actions.
-- Integration with your existing management system (for example, Microsoft Intune, Microsoft Endpoint Configuration Manager, or your current mobile device management (MDM) system) to configure, deploy, and manage WIP for your company.
+- Integration with your existing management system to configure, deploy, and manage WIP.
+Some examples are Microsoft Intune, Microsoft Endpoint Configuration Manager, or your current mobile device management (MDM) system.

 ## WIP policy and protection modes